Joseph21-6147/SDL2-based-game-engine---Javidx9-inspired/README.md

 # SDL2-based-game-engine

-The SGE was developed by Joseph21 and is heavily inspired bij the Pixel Game Engine (PGE) by Javidx9 (see: https://github.com/OneLoneCoder/olcPixelGameEngine).
+The SDL2-based Game Engine (or SGE for short) is heavily inspired bij the Pixel Game Engine (PGE) by Javidx9 (see: https://github.com/OneLoneCoder/olcPixelGameEngine).
 It's interface is deliberately kept very close to that of the PGE, so that programs can be ported from the one to the other quite easily.